 Forget to bring an entire pack of bin liners.
 Wrap your pillows in them.
 Lay them beneath your picnic blanket.
 Use them as a sleeping bag.
 Fashion them into a hat.
 Wear them on your feet.
 Put them everywhere.
 Remember, when Ryan Gosling is on the screen, no one will judge you for using kitchen basics to keep dry.

 Bring a huge fleecey blanket to wrap yourself in.
-The throw you bought earlier that day for the sofa will do nicely.
+The sofa throw will do nicely.
 Failing that, bring a sleeping bag.
 We were seriously jealous of the couple in front of us who had one, slightly less so when they wrung it out at the end and expelled an entire cloud’s worth of rain onto the floor.
 But that’s where the bin bags come in.
 See?
-Alllways thinking.
+Always thinking.

 Whinge and go home mid-way, or not turn up at all because of the weather.
 Trust me – the films will be excellent.
 The company will be better still.
 There are hand dryers in the loos if you get really wet.
 But you will have fun, watch films in an entirely beautiful surroundings of Somerset House, get a bit drunk, and almost certainly end up adding the experience to the list of things to do in the summer* in London.